 - Some GSPs are determined cat chasers, and they can be aggressive towards dogs.

 - Obedience training is a must; while she is relatively easy to train, the GSP has a mind of her own, and may ignore you when something more interesting distracts her.
 Keep training sessions short and positive.

 The German Shorthaired Pointer wants to be indoors with you and your family, but is a poor choice as an apartment dweller because of her exceedingly high level of energy.
 Left alone for long periods she may turn to destructive chewing and neurotic barking.
 Obedience training is crucial for the GSP, and crate training is recommended.

 The German Shorthaired Pointer was made for an active outdoor lifestyle.
 She may be susceptible to hypothermia in the cold, if she burns up what fuel she has in pursuit of prey, and then finds herself in a wet and windy environment with a dropping temperature.
-The best thing you can do is keep her well fed and hydrated, and possibly switch to food with a higher fat content in winter.
+The best thing you can do is keep her well-fed and hydrated, and possibly switch to food with a higher fat content in winter.
 Likewise, her feet are vulnerable to injuries if she will work in deep snowpack; dog boots can help, as well as a dog jacket to keep her warm.

 Your GSP will perform well in the heat, especially when she can hop into a nearby pool or river to cool down after exertion.

 A walk around the block is child’s play, not even a respectable warmup for the GSP: this gal needs at least an hour of vigorous exercise every day, and preferably more if you can give it to her.
 If she is not a gundog, she’ll do well with long walks, or running or hiking with you.
 She’ll also enjoy a prolonged game of fetch in the back yard.

 Because this breed was developed for work, the German Shorthaired Pointer can rise to just about any occasion where endurance is required.